On minimizing the training set fill distance in machine learning regression: Experimental results

 \subsection{Numerical Results}

-The experiments we perform involve testing the predictive accuracy of each trained model on all data points not used for training, in terms of the MAXAE and MAE.
+The experiments we perform involve testing the predictive accuracy of each trained model on all data points not used for training, in terms of the MAXAE and MAE for the molecular property prediction task and of the MAXAE$_F$, MAXMAE$_F$ and MAE$_F$ for the force-field prediction task.
 For each sampling strategy, we construct multiple training sets consisting of different amounts of samples.
 For each sampling strategy and training set size, the training set selection process is independently run five times.
 In the case of RDM, points are independently and uniformly selected at each run, while for the other sampling techniques, the initial point to initialize is randomly selected at each run.
 Therefore, for each selection strategy and training set size, each analyzed model is independently trained and tested five times.
 The reported test results are the average of the five runs.
 We also plot error bands, which, unless otherwise specified, represent the standard deviation of the results.
 We remark that the final goal of our experiments is to empirically show the benefits of using FPS compared to other model-agnostic state-of-the-art sampling approaches.
 We do not make any claims on the general prediction quality of the employed models on any of the studied datasets.